 So, do check the 3G and 4G frequencies.

-It is best to buy local version from local distributor and you will not worry about network compatibility issues.
-In addition, in most regions, you can get one-year local warranty if you buy the device locally.
+It is best to buy a local version from the local distributor and you will not worry about network compatibility issues.
+In addition, in most regions, you can get a one-year local warranty if you buy the device locally.

 Why Moto E 2nd Gen (Moto E 4G) is the best value-for-money smartphone in 2015

 Moto G (and Moto G 2nd Gen) probably was the best value-for-money smartphone in 2014.

 It seems the $150 Moto E 2nd Gen now provides even higher value for money (VFM).
 And it supports 4G.
 It seems Motorola is serious to reach more customers with affordable and high-quality smartphones.